jayesh-ineinfotech/jayeshineinfotech/README.md

 I specialize in PHP (E-commerce, CRM) and have professional experience working with HTML5, CSS, Bootstrap, Jquery, Ajax, VueJs, NodeJs, NextJs, Phonegap (Hybrid Application), Wordpress.

-Also, have knowledge of Photoshop and figma.
+Also, have basic knowledge of Photoshop and figma.

 <h3 align="left">Languages and Tools:</h3>